MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ![FancyZones Picker screenshot](../images/pt-fancyzones-picker.png)

-If multiple displays are in use, the editor will detect the available monitors and display them for the user to choose between.
+If multiple displays are in use, the editor will detect the available monitors and display them for you to choose between.
 The chosen monitor will then be the target of the selected layout.

 ![FancyZones Picker Multiple Monitors](../images/pt-fancyzones-multimon.png)